-26. Transitional provisions - Care Facilities Directions
+29. Transitional provisions

-- (1) A reference in any pandemic order (other than a revoked direction) to the Care Facilities Directions (No 50) is taken on and after the revocation of the Care Facilities Directions (No 50) to be a reference to this Order. - (2) Any act matter or thing that had effect under Care Facilities Directions (No 50) immediately before they were revoked continues to have effect under this Order. - (3) Without limiting subclause (2), this Order is subject to any exemption, benefit, requirement or entitlement (however described) to which the Care Facilities Directions (No 50) were subject immediately before they were revoked. - (4) This clause is subject to any express provision to the contrary in this Order. - (5) In this clause:
+- (1) A reference in any pandemic order in force to a Revoked Visitors to Hospitals and Care Facilities Order is taken on and after the commencement of this Order to be a reference to this Order. - (2) Any act, matter or thing that had effect under a Revoked Visitors to Hospitals and Care Facilities Order immediately before it was revoked continues to have effect under this Order. - (3) Without limiting subclause (2), this Order is subject to any exemption, benefit, requirement or entitlement (however described) to which a Revoked Visitors to Hospitals and Care Facilities Order was subject immediately before it was revoked. - (4) This clause is subject to any express provision to the contrary in this Order.